New Insights into Cutting-Edge Technology

 Martin Stanulla, Rolf Marschalek, Jan-Henning Klusmann, Olaf Heidenreich

 n order to promote ambitious and motivated young scientists, we have installed the Kind-Philipp-Presentation Award.
 The prize was first awarded in 2016 and acknowledges the best presentation of a young scientist at the Kind-Philipp-Meeting, regarding not only the data included in their abstract, but also the future perspective of their project and their presentation skill.
-The session chairs of the Kind-Philipp-Meeting select the awardee.

 Winner of the Kind-Philipp-Presentation Award 2019 was Samantha Tauchmann from the University Children’s Hospital Basel & Department of Biomedicine, University of Basel.
 The title of her presentation was „Inactivation of Nsd1 impairs terminal erythroid maturation and induces erythroleukemia„.
 Congratulations!